Skip to main content

 Synthetic bone substitutes are engineered materials designed to mimic natural bone.
 These materials are biocompatible and support new bone formation.
 They might be used alone or combined with other graft materials.

-Your dentist discusses which material is best for your situation.
+Your oral surgeon selects the material best suited to your case, and Dr. Bonin reviews that choice with you as part of the overall plan.
 All have good success rates.
 The choice depends on the amount of bone needed, your preferences, and your situation.

 The Bone Grafting Procedure

-Before the graft, your dentist takes imaging studies to determine exactly how much bone is needed and where it should be placed.
+Before the graft, imaging studies determine exactly how much bone is needed and where it should be placed.
 This planning ensures the graft is placed precisely where it’s needed.

 The procedure is usually done under local anesthesia, though some patients choose sedation to be more comfortable.
 The procedure typically takes 1 to 2 hours depending on the extent of grafting needed.